vlandham/chrisandemmy_service/en/chrisandemmy.md

 With this ceremony, we set aside a few moments in time to stop and allow ourselves to think about, to meditate on, the power and impact of love.
 And in particular, the love that has brought Emily Vallandingham and Christopher Jedras together today.

 So let's ruminate just a bit on the concept of love.
 What is love?
-I'd like to quote some people smarter then myself on what their definition for this strange and mystical thing is.

-*C. S. Lewis, in The Four Loves:*

->To love at all is to be vulnerable.
+For inspiration, let's hear how a few authors and poets define this strange and mystical force:

+Antoine de Saint-Exupéry, a French poet and author of _The Little Prince_ wrote in another of his works, _Airman’s Odyssey_ :

 *Antoine de Saint-Exupéry, in Airman’s Odyssey:*